-Your application’s concept does not have to be contained in a single storyboard.
-It would be great if you split your storyboard into three sections: settings, onboarding, and the mainboard.
+Your application's concept does not have to be contained in a single storyboard.
+It would be great to split your storyboard into three sections: settings, onboarding, and the mainboard.
 Doing so will enable you to avoid plenty of hassles when your app development grows in complexity.
 Furthermore, it facilitates engagement, particularly when discussing project progress in a group setting.

 Concluding here with a hope that the above discussion would have given a clearer picture about the storyboard, how it works, and how you can build one for your application.
 Hence, it would be great to look up to the given suggestions whenever you opt to establish a storyboard for your application; you'll get it done at ease.